 Below are some highlighted extra nights which can be added into any safari itinerary.

-Spend an extra night in the Serengeti.
-Depending on the time of year, this extra night can sometimes be the difference as to whether you can travel far enough to find the migration.
+Spending extra time in Serengeti is always worth while.
+Depending on the time of year, extra nights can be the difference as to whether your able to travel far enough to find the migration.

-Add another park into your itinerary.
 Tarangire is famous for tree climbing pythons or the rare and peculiar long necked gerenuk.
-With herds of up to 300 elephant, the migratory wilderbeest, zebra, buffalo, impala, gazelle, hartebeest and eland, Tarangire has the greatest concentration of wildlife outside the Serengeti.
+With herds of up to 300 elephant, wildebeest, zebra, buffalo, impala, gazelle, hartebeest and eland, Tarangire has the greatest concentration of wildlife outside the Serengeti.
 The best time for visiting this park is July - January.
 During these months, we will often recommend including this park instead of Lake Manyara National Park.

 Lake Natron - (2 nights)

 Travelling through the rift valley, experience amazing views of Lake Natron, famous for millions of flamingo's and amazing sunrise/sunsets.
-Here you can spend a full day hiking or for those a little more adventurous, attempt climbing the Oldonyo-Lengai volcano at night.
+Here you can spend the day enjoying views of the lake, hike to the local waterfalls or for those a little more adventurous, attempt climbing the Oldonyo-Lengai volcano at night.
 This volcano is active and an amazing experience.
 As a part of this extension you will see the true maasai way of life and you can visit a local untouched village (small extra cost).

-- Visiting a Maasai village (only takes an extra 1 or 2 hours within current itinerary) or take the overnight option.
+- Visiting a Maasai village (only takes an extra 1 or 2 hours within current itinerary) or take an overnight option.